OpeningDesign/encryption-test/README.md

 If you are cloning an existing encrypted repo:

-- If you are already added as a pgp user, nothing to do
+- If you are already added as a pgp user: `git crypt unlock`
 - If you have the symmetric key: `git crypt unlock /path/to/keyfile`

 ### Windows